acgeospatial/awesome-earthobservation-code/README.md

   * [Robin Cole on satellite imagery and deep learning resources](https://github.com/robmarkcole/satellite-image-deep-learning) - Resources for deep learning with satellite & aerial imagery
   * [Image patches](https://github.com/Vooban/Smoothly-Blend-Image-Patches) - Using a U-Net for image segmentation, blending predicted patches smoothly is a must to please the human eye.
   * [Fast AI Satellite imagery resources](https://forums.fast.ai/t/geospatial-deep-learning-resources-study-group/31044)
+  * [Crop yield prediction](https://github.com/meet-sapu/Crop-Yield-Prediction-Using-Satellite-Imagery) - The motive here is to predict the yield of crops of a particular farm by the change in pixels of the image of farm yearly.
+Uses Tensorflow
+  * [Houston Flooding with deep learning](https://github.com/Lichtphyz/Houston_flooding) - Using A Segmentation Neural Net to map out flooded areas of Houston TX using satellite imagery
+  * [Satellite Imagery Classification with R](https://github.com/kkgadiraju/SatelliteImageClassification) - Pixel based classification of satellite imagery - feature generation using Orfeo Toolbox, feature selection using Learning Vector Quantization, CLassification using Decision Tree, Neural Networks, Random Forests, KNN and Naive Bayes Classifier
 ## Visualisation
   * [GEE Map](https://github.com/giswqs/geemap) - A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets
   * [Tiled video!](http://gena.github.io/experiments/mapbox/debug/tiled-video-no2.html)